-Once the full manuscript file is submitted, the book will be sent to the editorial board to commence the external peer review process.
-The standard time-line for reviewers to submit comments are approximately 8–10 weeks.
-The entire editorial process, however, is expected to take at least another 8–10 weeks.
-Most manuscripts will be sent back to the author for revisions based on the comments from reviewers and editors before a final version can be approved for publishing.
+Once the full manuscript file is submitted, the book will be sent to the Editorial Board to commence the external peer review process.
+The standard timeline for reviewers to submit comments is approximately 8–10 weeks.
+Most manuscripts will be then be sent back to the author for revisions based on these reviewer comments and those from the Editorial Board, before a final version of the manuscript is approved for publishing.
 This process is likely to take a minimum of 8-10 weeks.

-After the author submits the final edited manuscript files to the publisher it will take approximately 12 weeks to publish the book in electronic format at the publisher's website.
-During this time, the book undergoes formatting checks and layout and design procedures.
+After the author submits the final edited manuscript files to the publisher it will take approximately 12 weeks to publish the book in electronic format on the publisher's website.
+During this time, the book will undergo formatting checks and layout and design procedures.
 The author will receive one set of electronic proofs to check before publication online.
-The book is made available with a permanent link (DOI) with an open access license (CC BY) online.
+The book will be made available with a permanent link (DOI) with an open access license (CC BY) online.

 Our books are distributed internationally via a 'Print on Demand' service.
 We keep the retail price of the print books as low as possible for the buyer.
 All books have direct links on each book page for direct order of print version from the providers Amazon, Adlibris, Bokus or Book Depository.

 The books are available in high quality colour print, on a standard paper quality with variable cover board and size options.
 The available options are paperback or hardback, matte or gloss cover finish, as well as a choice of one of the three page sizes 140 × 216 mm, 216 x 216 mm and 156 × 234 mm.
 The author will be asked to make a choice about the print format options when submitting a book proposal.